 - Arrhythmia management: Correcting abnormal and dangerous heart rhythms using special treatments and devices.
 Learn more about our electrophysiology program.

 Pediatric Heart Failure Doctors and Providers

-JBJudith Bonifacio, APRN, PNP-PC Nurse Practitioner - Pediatric Transplant Medicine
+JBJudith Bonifacio, APRN, PNP-AC/PC Nurse Practitioner - Pediatric Transplant Medicine

 Frequently Asked Questions

 How will I know when my child needs to see a doctor?

 After your child’s exam and testing, one of our experts meets with you to explain your child’s condition and offer treatment recommendations.
 During this conversation, we also let you know how often to come back and what to do if you have questions or concerns between visits.

 Will my child be able to lead a normal life?

 Yes.
 Many children’s with heart failure get better with treatment.
 In time, they are able to go back to participating in the same activities as children without heart failure.

 It depends.
 Some children get better with other forms of treatment such as special medications or surgery to correct heart defects.
 If other treatments fail to relieve your child’s symptoms, he or she may benefit from a heart transplant.